carlos-gg/digitalgarden/content/AI/Computer Vision/Computer vision.md

 title: "Computer Vision"
 ---

+> Computer vision is an interdisciplinary scientific field that deals with how computers can gain high-level understanding from digital images or videos.
+From the perspective of engineering, it seeks to understand and automate tasks that the human visual system can do

 > See:
 > - [[AI/Deep learning/CNNs]]
 > - "MLPs for vision and language" section in [[AI/Deep learning/MLPs]]